robdodson/robdodson.github.com/source/_posts/2013-11-02-image-slider-with-web-components.markdown

 ---
 layout: post
-title: "A Modular Future with Web Components"
+title: "Prepare for the Future with Web Components"
 date: 2013-11-02 16:28
 comments: true
 published: false